okgrow/analytics/README.md

 Feel free to ping if there are open issues or pull requests which are taking a while to be dealt with!

+## Additional Notes

+There has been at least one report of Google Analytics taking over a day in between GA account creation and any data showing up on the actual GA dashboard.
+See [this issue](https://github.com/okgrow/analytics/issues/192#issuecomment-333674998) for details.
+You may just need to wait if nothing's showing up.

 ## Contributing

 Issues and Pull Requests are always welcome.